tskit-dev/msprime/docs/interchange.rst

 and is a floating point value.
 Similarly, the ``population`` column records the ID of the population where this individual was born.
 If not provided, ``population`` defaults to the null ID (-1).
-The population ID must refer to a row in the :ref:`sec_population_table_definition`.
+Otherwise, the population ID must refer to a row in the :ref:`sec_population_table_definition`.
-The ``individual`` column records the ID of the polyploid :ref:`Individual <sec_individual_table_definition>` individual that this node belongs to.
+The ``individual`` column records the ID of the :ref:`Individual <sec_individual_table_definition>` individual that this node belongs to.
+If specified, the ID must refer to a valid individual.
 If not provided, ``individual`` defaults to the null ID (-1).

 The ``flags`` column stores information about a particular node, and